 - Topical antibiotics

 Retinoids work partly by keeping skin pores clear.
 The most common prescription retinoid is called tretinoin.
 They are also used to treat fine wrinkles, dark spots, or rough skin on the face.
 They are typically used sparingly once per day at bedtime.
 Overuse can cause irritation and drying.
 Retinoids can make skin more sun-sensitive.
 Using sunscreen is recommended.
 Common brand names are Retin-A®, Differin®, Tazorac® and Aklief®.

 For application instructions and tips on using retinoids like tretinoin Click Here.

 Oral medications include:

 We also carry a line of products at our office.
 Please stop by to check it out.

-Scarring left behind from acne can be frustrating, but manageable.
-Once acne is under control the scarring and pigmentation can be treated.
+The scarring left behind from acne can be frustrating but manageable.
+Once acne is under control, the scarring and pigmentation can be treated.
 Topical retinoids can help with the appearance of scarring and discoloration.
 We also recommend microneedling to treat stubborn acne scarring.
 Microneedling sessions can be scheduled with Paige Spear by clicking HERE.

 To find out what the best treatment is for you, make an appointment with us today.